Lisa McClain: Support for Donald Trump

 At a 2022 Trump rally, McClain falsely claimed that Trump had "caught Osama bin Laden".

-in 2025, McClain was critical of a sermon delivered by Episcopal bishop Mariann Budde during which Budde, speaking to an audience that included Donald Trump, said "In the name of our God, I ask you to have mercy upon the people in our country who are scared now."
+In 2025, McClain was critical of a sermon delivered by Episcopal bishop Mariann Budde during which Budde, speaking to an audience that included Donald Trump, said "In the name of our God, I ask you to have mercy upon the people in our country who are scared now."
 McClain called the sermon "extremely out of line".

+Immigration

+After U.S. citizen and Minneapolis resident Renée Good was killed by ICE, McClain blamed Democrats for the killing, offering prayers in support of the ICE agents.

+Reaction to Canadian Wildfires

+In July 2026, Lisa McClain jointly penned a letter to Prime Minister Mark Carney demanding immediate action from the Canadian government regarding wildfire smoke originating from wildfires burning nearby in Canada.
+This letter included the passage "Sovereignty comes with responsibility, and the responsibility to prevent a foreseeable disaster from crossing into another country's airspace has not been met".
+This has been perceived as mimicking threats made by U.S. President Donald Trump to make Canada the "51st state".

 Personal life

 McClain and her husband, Michael, have four children and live in Romeo, an outer northern suburb of Detroit.
-She has raised over $1 million for the treatment of multiple sclerosis.
 She is a Roman Catholic.